article / Global politics

 The most dramatic shift in perception occurred in Russia.
 As the Trump administration worked hard to mend relations with Putin, Russians' hostility towards Washington diminished, with more focus shifting towards Europe.
 Today, 51% of Russians view Europe as an adversary, up from 41% last year; while the proportion viewing the United States as an adversary dropped from 48% to 37%.
 This change is not mutual; the American public—whether Trump or Harris voters—still widely regards Russia as an adversary.

 China's perception of Europe has undergone a subtle yet significant shift.
-Most Chinese people now believe that the EU's policy towards China differs from that of the United States—whereas in the past, the majority considered them similar.
+Most Chinese now believe that the European Union's policy toward China differs from that of the United States—whereas in the past, the majority viewed them as similar.
 This recognition of the EU's uniqueness has grown more in China than in any other country (except Brazil).
-Although 61% of Chinese view the United States as a threat, only 19% hold the same view of the EU.
-This is not because the Chinese public underestimates the EU; on the contrary, China is one of the few places where the EU is seen as a major power (59% of Chinese believe the EU is a major power).
-In the eyes of the Chinese public, the United States is primarily a "competitor" (45%), while the EU is mainly a "partner" (46%).
-This distinction indicates that the Chinese public is beginning to see the EU as an independent "pole" in a post-American, multipolar world.
+Although 61% of Chinese see the United States as a threat, only 19% hold the same view of the EU.
+This is not because the Chinese people underestimate the EU; on the contrary, China is one of the few places where the EU is regarded as a major power (59% of Chinese consider the EU a major power).
+In the eyes of the Chinese public, the United States is primarily an adversary (45%), while the EU is mainly a partner (46%).
+This distinction indicates that the Chinese public is increasingly viewing the EU as an independent pole in a post-American, multipolar world.

 However, Europeans hold a far more pessimistic view of themselves.
 The survey confirms that Europeans are the world's primary group of pessimists today.
 Most Europeans do not believe the future will bring any benefits to their country, the world, or themselves personally.
 They lack confidence in the EU's ability to engage on equal terms with the United States or China, and this skepticism has grown over the past 12 months.
 In contrast, the majority of people in South Africa, Brazil, China, and Ukraine consider the EU a force to be reckoned with.
 The dismissive and aggressive rhetoric from Trump and Putin towards Europe, likely amplified by a series of anti-liberal, nationalist populist parties across the continent, has profoundly shaped Europeans' own perceptions.